george24601/notes/java/memory.md

 # Memory model

+Each thread running in the Java virtual machine has its own thread stack.
+The thread stack also contains all local variables for each method being executed (all methods on the call stack)

+All local variables of primitive types ( boolean, byte, short, char, int, long, float, double) are fully stored on the thread stack and are thus not visible to other threads.

+The heap contains all objects created in your Java application, regardless of what thread created the object.

+An object may contain methods and these methods may contain local variables.
+These local variables are also stored on the thread stack, even if the object the method belongs to is stored on the heap.

+An object's member variables are stored on the heap along with the object itself.
+That is true both when the member variable is of a primitive type, and if it is a reference to an object.

+Static class variables are also stored on the heap along with the class definition.

 methods, thread stacks, and native handles are allocated in memory separate from the heap

 Heap - Method Area (including runtime constant pool) - VM Stack(includeing stack frames) - native method stack - program coutner register